mackeni/uk-gilt-tax-analyser/replit.md

 - **Streamlined Interface**: Removed unnecessary summary metrics and improved data refresh functionality
 - **Performance Optimisations**: Added caching decorators and LRU caching for faster calculations

-### July 18, 2025 - British English Language Conversion
+### July 18, 2025 - British Currency Icons and Language Conversion
+- **British Pound Icons**: Updated all financial icons from generic 💰 to British pound 💷 symbols
+- **Page Icon**: Changed browser tab icon from 💰 to 💷 for British currency identity
+- **Main Title Icon**: Updated main application title to use 💷 instead of 🏦
+- **Metric Labels**: Added 💷 prefix to all financial metric labels throughout the interface
 - **Application Title**: Changed from "Analyzer" to "Analyser" throughout the application
 - **British Spelling**: Updated "analyze" to "analyse" in all user-facing text
 - **British Terminology**: Changed "optimization" to "optimisation" in documentation